Itangalo/evalmath.class.php/README.md

 evalmath.class.php
 ==================

-Version 1.0
+Version 1.1

-Taken from http://www.phpclasses.org/browse/file/11680.html, cred to Miles Kaufmann
+evalmath is an excellent class for evaluating mathematical expressions in PHP by Miles Kaufmann.

+Forked from Itangalo/evalmath.class.php

-This repository is cloned for two reasons:
+This repository is forked for:

-1. To allow downloading the code without signing in to phpclasses.org.
-2. To add very small improvements to the code.
+1. To add some improvements to the code that we made while using the same and making it available to the community.
+2. Extend its functionality to logical operations.